Louis-Chitiz/RHom/tutorials/First_PCA_Analysis.md

 ## Push your changes to remote

-You have now run your first ThoughtSpace analysis in your own (local) Github repository.
+You have now run your first RHom analysis in your own (local) Github repository.

 It is now a good idea to 'push' your changes.